“Remembering our humanness is the process by which we remember how to belong to the earth.”- Darren Silver

 On some nights there are sweat lodges.
 This ancient practice is intense and challenging, but also beautiful.
 We endure the heat together, chant and take turns offering prayers and the boundaries between us begin to dissolve.

 In the middle of the week, Questers leave the campground behind and embark on a personal journey, taking only their sleeping bag, tarp, and 3 gallons of water.
-For 3 days they spend time in a wilderness spot of their own calling, being with nature, fasting, praying, listening and feeling deeply into the Earth.
+For four days they spend time in a wilderness spot of their own calling, being with nature, fasting, praying, listening and feeling deeply into the Earth.
 This is typically the most powerful part of the Vision Quest, as few of the participants have ever had the opportunity to settle this deeply into the wild without agenda or distraction.
 When this portion of the quest is over, we return to the campground and resurface with the group, taking time to process and share stories from our time alone.

 Throughout the Quest, a group of volunteer supporters manage everything behind the scenes – from cooking and transporting meals to taking care of business operations.